jimasp/behave-vsc/README.md

 - Notes:
   - You can select a default run profile via `Select Default Profile` in the test explorer.
 This is useful when you are repeatedly running the same profile.
+  - The `runProfile.args.list` is concatentated to `behave-vsc.args` if `inherit` is true, otherwise the `runProfile.args` will override `behave-vsc.args` when the profile is actively running.
+  - The `runProfile.env.vars` is concatentated to `behave-vsc.env` if `inherit` is true, otherwise the `runProfile.env` will override `behave-vsc.env` when the profile is actively running.
   - Regarding environment variables in `runProfiles`:
-    - The `env` property in a runProfile is cumulative, but also it will (when executing) override any `behave-vsc.env` setting that has the same key.
     - You can use an environment variable for a high level of customisation when reading it in your steps files, e.g. `os.environ["myvar"]`.
       - in your `environment.py` (or `mystage_environment.py`) file:
         - to control a behave [active_tag_value_provider](https://behave.readthedocs.io/en/stable/new_and_noteworthy_v1.2.5.html#active-tags)